Humanoid robots, glowing brains, outstretched robot hands, blue backgrounds, and the Terminator.

 A trainer instructing a data annotator on how to label images - Nacho Kamenov

-Our gallery is the start of a new alternative repository of stock images.
+Our library is the start of a new alternative repository of stock images.
 They are available for anyone to use for free under CC licences, or just as inspiration for more helpful and diverse representations of AI.